gus1919/workoutTracker2/README.md

   ---
   ## Installation

-   >None.
+   >From heroku, just navigate to the app.
+From github, npm run start will run the app.

   ---
   ## Use

-  >Here is a link to the deployed application:
+  >Here is a link to the deployed application: https://oetersworkouttracker.herokuapp.com

-  >Here is a link to the github repository: https://github.com/gus1919/portfolio3
+  >Here is a link to the github repository: https://github.com/gus1919/workoutTracker2